HEGSRR/HEGSRR-Template/docs/report/analysis_plan.md

 Also describe the original study archetype, e.g. is it **observational**, **experimental**, **quasi-experimental**, or **exploratory**?

-Enumerate specific **hypotheses** to be tested or **research questions** to be investigated here, and specify the type of method, statisical test or model to be used on the hypothesis or question.
+Enumerate specific **hypotheses** to be tested or **research questions** to be investigated here, and specify the type of method, statistical test or model to be used on the hypothesis or question.

 ## Materials and procedure